M00setheM1ghty/project-1-bar/README.md

 #### Menus Page

 Here the food and drinks menus can be found.
 The background picture suggests that drinks as well as food is available and part of the menu is already visible for easy access.
+The top of the menu page also has an animation that switches between different background pictures.

 ![Menu Page](assets/readme-pictures/menu-top.png)
 ![Menu Page 2](assets/readme-pictures/menu-bottom.png)

 #### Contact Page

-The top part of the contacts page mimicks the style of the landing page.
+The top part of the contacts page mimicks the style of the landing page.<br>
 The arrows clearly indicate where to find the contact forms.

 ![Contact Page](assets/readme-pictures/contact-top.png)